 FUN THINGS TO DO IN TRENTO AND TRENTINO

 Stroll the Old Town of Trento

 The old town of Trento is probably one of the most authentic old towns I have visited in Italy.
 While I also loved the old towns in other places in Italy, this felt the most like “real“ Italy.
 The streets and buildings are so extremely colorful, friendly, and stunning that it was pure bliss to stroll the city.
-Even though it is not very big, you should plan in half a day to discover the town center.
+Even though it is not very big, you should plan to discover the town center for a few hours.

 It was crowded and busy, and even though I am not a fan of markets and crowds, it was so much fun to watch the people!
 With its many shops, cafes, and restaurants, the Piazza Duomo will most likely charm you.

 Explore Castel del Buonconsiglio

-The most famous, and most important, the castle in the region is Buonconsiglio Castle. and visiting is one of the best things to do in Trento.
+The most famous and most important castle in the region is Buonconsiglio Castle. and visiting is one of the best things to do in Trento.
 You get there after a 15-minute walk from the town square.

 Stroll the gardens, enjoy a drink or snack at the cafe, or look around the inside and admire the fine frescos and paintings.

 - Entry is free with your Trentino Guest Card (and smaller dogs are allowed if carried).
 Otherwise, the regular fee is around 10€.